ecssiah/last-ditch/Notes.md

 Throughout the year, the building is visited by various traders and scavengers looking to take advantage of the outpost.

 ## Production

-By building different new tools and developing new production techniques, the faction is able to combine its skills to produce higher quality items to aid in its survival.
+By building different tools and developing new production techniques, the faction is able to combine its skills to produce higher quality items to aid in its survival.

 ### Production Facilities
 * Hydroponics